Your First College Apartment Checklist – The Ultimate List

 Ready to get started?
 Download the PDF and start checking things off!

-Pro Tip: Download this free app from RentCheck that documents the move-in condition of your rental.
+Pro Tip: Download this free app from RentCheck where you can document the move-in condition of your rental.
 It will help you make sure you get your security deposit back!

 College Apartment Checklist: Bedroom Essentials